 Sitting comfortably among the V100 law firms, McDermott is best known for its work in health care and tax—though its practices extend far beyond.
 The firm is forward thinking when it comes to wellness, offering lawyers billable credit for 25 wellness hours, and will appeal to those seeking a collegial, supportive environment.
-While the firm is still known for its strength in tax, McDermott’s reach has expanded over the decades.
-The firm counsels its clients on newer areas such as life sciences, renewable energy, and privacy law, which complement its more traditional practices like M&A, antitrust, health care, intellectual property, litigation, real estate, and insurance.

 Labor and employment law is Littler Mendelson’s forte, and it dominates on an international scale.
 The firm has a massive footprint, with more than 1,500 attorneys across 58 offices nationwide and 36 abroad.
 Littler exclusively represents management, but its clients come in all sizes and industries, from Fortune 500 corporations to small, single-office businesses.
 The firm has also received a number of awards for its diversity initiatives and is known for offering its clients innovative solutions.